lmcrean/Crocodile-Kingdom/README.md

 <img alt="placeholder" src="assets/media/issues/1.3.gif" width="500px">

-<i>"I need a new arrangement of cards each time I play the game to keep it interesting."</i>
+<i>"As a player, I need a new arrangement of cards each time I play the game to keep it interesting."</i>

 HTML: